tomjoht/documentation-theme-jekyll/doc_icons.md

 <div class="alert alert-danger" role="alert"><i class="fa fa-exclamation-circle fa-lg"></i> This is a special warning message.</div>

-Some of the Bootstrap styles are pre-coded with Font Awesome and stored in the linkrefs.html file in `capture` tags.
+The notes, tips, warnings, etc., are pre-coded with Font Awesome and stored in the linkrefs.html file in `capture` tags.
 That file includes the following:

 {% raw %}
 ```html